 Association method is a popular tool for dream interpretation because it leads intuitively to the meaning of the symbolism.
-Associations are your thoughts, feelings, emotions, and perceptions related to a symbol, subject, or idea raised by a dream.
-Association is one way (perhaps the most common way) for dreams to create symbolism.
+Associations are your thoughts, feelings, emotions, memories, and perceptions related to a symbol, subject, or idea raised by a dream.

-Association technique is simple: Boil down a detail from a dream to a word, phrase, or image.
-What comes to mind that you associate with it?
-When your association leads to the “the answer” (in quotes because dreams can layer meaning and more than one answer can be correct simultaneously), it feels right.
+Associate is simple: Boil down a dream’s detail to a word, phrase, or image; focus on it; what comes to mind that you associate with it?
+When your association leads to a correct answer it feels right.

-Remember simple fact #1: you already know what your dreams mean, so interpretation is a process of reminding yourself what you already know.
+Remember simple fact #1: you already know subconsciously what your dreams mean, so interpretation is a process of reminding yourself what you already know.
 Associating helps you remind yourself by thinking intuitively, off the top of your head.
 It prevents hindrances such as avoidance, denial, rationalization, and over-thinking, and helps you communicate with subconscious parts of your mind.

 - Football is associated with team competition and brain damage.